 1. How ‘English’ is specific to the content of subjects.

 Many lecturers’ comments show subject specific content of the ‘English’ used.
 For example, in Service Management (Business): “it’s quite complex language… we look at MacDonaldization so we have words… like calculability… ‘rationality’, ‘standardisation’ ‘customization’.”
 Elsewhere, in Marketing (Business), for “social psychology you’ll be talking about normative beliefs and… all sorts of classic conditionings and… heuristics.”
-Similarly in Business Information Systems (Computing), one lecturer commented that when students, “‘discuss’ something … the student needs to be able to place it within its subject domain… and it actually includes things like ‘define’… to… ‘discuss’ the role of ERP [Enterprise Resource Planning] systems integrating data in organisations… first… I would expect them to ‘define’ an ERP system.”
+Similarly, in Business Information Systems (Computing), one lecturer commented that when students, “‘discuss’ something … the student needs to be able to place it within its subject domain… and it actually includes things like ‘define’… to… ‘discuss’ the role of ERP [Enterprise Resource Planning] systems integrating data in organisations… first… I would expect them to ‘define’ an ERP system.”
 Another Information Systems lecturer felt that for a term such as ‘business value’, in contrast to the IELTS definition (see above) the dictionary definition would give only, “a very narrow interpretation of the term.”
 Consequently, they helped students develop “an understanding… through discussing the terms and what they mean, operationalising or actually using the term in a business case study, putting them in context, putting them into operation, carrying out a value analysis, looking at different types of value… establishing that ‘value’ is not just economic - there are different levels of service value and quality aspects as well.”

 Also, ‘Empathy’ was viewed uniquely, in one Product Design lecturer’s words: “empathy within Design is usually with the idea of having some sort of resolution at the end of it, and yet, there may be no resolution in… Nursing, it might be more to do with merely being willing to understand and listen.”
 This Product Design lecturer also contrasted the use of English in Design with Engineering through relating the experiences of an Engineering student: “our use of language in Art Design has been completely different to the experience they have in Engineering... sometimes words change… It might have more complex meaning, a more complex nature than the initial A to B story telling type of approach.”
 In a Child nursing context, for the term ‘vulnerability’, in contrast to the IELTS definition (see above) “there’s a clearly defined definition around child development… we would say to them well, actually, there’s difficulties with the dictionary definition.”
 Thus, not only was it the case that the subject had its own specific vocabulary that IELTS, with its need to assess all students, can not assess, but also, and more importantly, the ‘English’ ‘words’ IELTS does assess, such as ‘value’ or ‘vulnerable’ were appropriated uniquely in the subject context.
 Therefore, the words only represented the ‘inert hardened crust’ (Voloshinov, 1929) of the language and needed to be placed in context (cf Bakhtin, 1981) and subject world setting (cf. Wittgenstein, 1953).
 IELTS, with its emphasis on neutralized dictionary definitions (Williams, 2012) cannot do this.